ilikejames/fakehost/packages/rest/fake-rest/README.md

 See [testing in cypress](https://github.com/ilikejames/fakehost/tree/master/packages/test-cypress) for cypress setup.

-See [bundling fakes in a web application](https://github.com/ilikejames/fakehost/tree/master/packages/test-web-app/src/index.tsx) for creating standlone demo apps, or for similar for storybook etc.
+See [bundling fakes in a web application](https://github.com/ilikejames/fakehost/tree/master/packages/test-web-app/src/index.tsx) for creating standalone demo apps, or for similar for storybook etc.

 See [running as a local service](https://github.com/ilikejames/fakehost/tree/master/packages/signalr/signalr-test-fake-svc/src/start.ts)